Lexicon

 ORIGINAL

-The relationship between commitment duration and the assets appropriate for that duration—the temporal architecture of agent-mediated finance.
+Commitment duration determines which assets are appropriate — and the longer you must trust, the less you should have to trust.
 Short-term transactions (milliseconds to hours) settle in stablecoins: low friction, counterparty risk acceptable because exposure is brief.
-Medium-term commitments (days to weeks) require collateral posting: stakes that can be slashed if obligations are not met.
-Long-term commitments (months to years) require settlement assets that cannot be diluted, frozen, or revoked—assets whose value does not depend on any issuer's continued cooperation.
-The term structure emerges from a simple principle: the longer you must trust, the less you should have to trust.
-Bitcoin satisfies the long end because its supply schedule is deterministic, its finality is permissionless, and its value derives from energy expenditure rather than institutional promise.
-The two-layer architecture (transaction layer / settlement layer) is the term structure made institutional.
+Medium-term commitments (days to weeks) require collateral posting: stakes that can be slashed if obligations go unmet.
+Long-term commitments (months to years) require settlement assets that cannot be diluted, frozen, or revoked — assets whose value does not depend on any issuer's continued cooperation.
+Bitcoin satisfies the long end because its supply schedule is deterministic, its finality permissionless, its value derived from energy expenditure.
+The two-layer architecture is the term structure made institutional.

 Thermodynamic Commitment